maikelthedev/maikeldotuk.github.io/_posts/2018-02-20-auto-scaling-groups-in-aws.md

 Before creating an autoscaling group you need a launch configuration.

-ASG work with ELB (see previous post).
+ASG works with ELB (see previous post).
+It can work by itself but the configuration is hideous without it.

 Desired, min and max are important choices.